Facts About Jewish Settlements in the West Bank

 Peace Agreements

 The recognition of the demographic reality explains why no Israeli prime minister, even those rhetorically supporting “Greater Israel,” was willing to annex the territories and why Israelis have engaged in negotiations to trade land for peace and security.
 Still, when he presented the Interim Agreement (“Oslo 2”) before the Knesset on October 5, 1995, Prime Minister Yitzhak Rabin stated, “I wish to remind you, we made a commitment...to the Knesset not to uproot any settlement in the framework of the Interim Agreement, nor to freeze construction and natural growth.”
-Neither the Declaration of Principles of September 13, 1993, nor the Interim Agreement contains any provisions prohibiting or restricting the establishment or expansion of Jewish communities in the West Bank or Gaza Strip.
-While a clause in the accords prohibits changing the status of the territories, it was intended to ensure only that neither side would take unilateral measures to alter the legal status of the areas (such as annexation or declaration of statehood).
+Neither the Declaration of Principles of September 13, 1993, nor the Interim Agreement contains any provisions prohibiting or restricting the establishment or expansion of Jewish communities in the West Bank or Gaza Strip, While a clause in the accords prohibits changing the status of the territories, it was intended to ensure that neither side would take unilateral measures to alter the legal status of the areas (such as annexation or declaration of statehood).

 In August 2005, Israel evacuated all the settlements in the Gaza Strip and four in the West Bank under the disengagement plan initiated by Prime Minister Sharon.
-This was a dramatic shift in policy by a man considered one of the fathers of the settler movement.
+This was a dramatic policy shift by a man considered one of the fathers of the settler movement.
 Sharon also said that Israel would not keep all the settlements in the West Bank.
-That looked like it could change when Benjamin Netanyahu was elected in 2019 after pledging to extend Israeli sovereignty to the Jordan Valley and to all settlements in the West Bank.
-He was on the verge of implementing the plan when he was convinced to abandon it as a condition for normalizing relations with Bahrain and the United Arab Emirates in what became known as the Abraham Accords.
+That looked like it could change when Benjamin Netanyahu was elected in 2019 after pledging to extend Israeli sovereignty to the Jordan Valley and all settlements in the West Bank.
+Netanyahu was on the verge of implementing the plan when he was convinced to abandon it as a condition for normalizing relations with Bahrain and the United Arab Emirates in what became known as the Abraham Accords.

 Israel gave up all the territory it held in Gaza and evacuated some West Bank settlements without any agreement from the Palestinians, who now have complete authority over their population within Gaza.
-This offered the Palestinians an opportunity to prove that if Israel made territorial concessions, they would be prepared to coexist with their neighbor and build a state of their own.
-Instead of trading land for peace, however, Israel exchanged territory for terror.
+This offered the Palestinians an opportunity to prove that if Israel made territorial concessions, they would be prepared to coexist with their neighbor and build a state of their own Instead of trading land for peace; however, Israel exchanged territory for terror.
 Hamas came to power in the Palestinian Authority, and instead of using the opportunity to build the infrastructure for statehood, the Gaza Strip became a scene of chaos as rival Palestinian factions vied for power.
-Terrorism from Gaza also continued unabated and Israeli towns have been repeatedly hit by rockets fired from the area Israel evacuated.
+Terrorism from Gaza also continued unabated, and Israeli towns have been repeatedly hit by rockets fired from the area Israel evacuated.

 In January 2020, the Trump administration released its peace plan, which dramatically differed from prior American plans.
-Instead of calling for the establishment of a Palestinian state in more than 90% of the West Bank, the plan envisioned a state in 70% and, rather than expecting Israel to dismantle and evacuate a majority of settlements, it approved of Israel’s annexation of all the settlements.
-Israelis had reservations about aspects of the plan, and the Palestinians rejected it outright.
+Instead of calling for the establishment of a Palestinian state in more than 90% of the West Bank, the plan envisioned a state in 70% and, rather than expecting Israel to dismantle and evacuate a majority of settlements, it approved of Israel’s annexation of all the settlements Israelis had reservations about aspects of the plan, and the Palestinians rejected it outright.

-Recognizing the lack of will on the part of both Israelis and Palestinians, President Joe Biden made no effort to launch a peace initiative.
-After the war in Gaza began, however, he began to insist that it end with a resumption of talks to achieve a two-state solution.
-Given that Israel was fighting a war against terrorists who became a threat after Israel evacuated the Gaza Strip, it was unlikely that Netanyahu or any other government was going to consider the establishment of a state that could turn into another Hamastan.
+Recognizing the lack of will on the part of both Israelis and Palestinians, President Joe Biden made no effort to launch a peace initiative After the war in Gaza began, however, he began to insist that it end with a resumption of talks to achieve a two-state solution Given that Israel was fighting a war against terrorists who became a threat after Israel evacuated the Gaza Strip, it was unlikely that Netanyahu or any other government was going to consider the establishment of a state that could turn into another Hamastan.

 Sources: Anthony Cordesman, From Peace to War: Land for Peace or Settlements for War, (DC: Center for Strategic and International Studies, August 15, 2003), pp. 17-21.